oddrealm/modding/README.md

                Without the mods in this folder, the game won't be able to find them.
 7. Open the Addressables Groups window.
     Window>Asset Management>Addressables>Groups.
-8. Create 4 new groups from the Groups window (top-left).
+8. Create 1 new group from the Groups window (top-left).
     Create>Group>Packed Assets.
+    A group lets us build new data together.
+    So, if you had two profiles (two mod packs), you'd want two groups, one for each.
+    This way, you can assign data to each profile (mod) when building.
+    This will make it so one mod isn't taking in data from another mod.
-9. Rename each group: items, tooltips, blockvisuals, and characteraccessory.
+9. Rename the group: 'MoreTools'.
-    If these groups already exist (which should be the case for the github default project), there's no need to create them.
-    IMPORTANT: These names must match the data being used.
-               The name of the data type is the same as the folder which the data objects live in.
-               For example: Assets/Resources_moved/Data/Items.
-                            Any data objects in here that have the GDEItemsData.cs class are going to have the group, 'items'.
+    Select the new group and change these settings (found in the inspector window):
+       a.
+BundleMode = PackTogetherByLabel
+       b.
+BundleNamingMode = Filename
 10. Create our first 4 data objects which will be used by the game.
     You should create:
        'item_iron_shovel_two_hand'